 Users can easily book or reserve a meeting room by selecting it from the location option while scheduling a meeting.

 After scheduling a meeting, the Exchange Online resource booking assistant works in the background on the configured policies for room mailboxes.
 It checks for incoming meeting requests directed to room mailboxes and verifies the availability of rooms concerning the policies.
 After the successful verification, it proceeds to accept the request to confirm the booking and rejects the meeting requests if the verification fails.

 Microsoft 365 users can easily view the list of meeting rooms available through the “All Rooms” folder available in the “Directory Section” of the Outlook People tab.
 This folder gives an overview of the meeting rooms available in your Microsoft 365 organization.
-Moreover, you can get detailed Microsoft 365 meeting room usage reports with the help of PowerShell scripting.
+Moreover, you can get detailed Microsoft 365 room mailbox reports with the help of PowerShell scripting.